2009 Shelby 427: Full qualifying results

-Pre-race
+Race recap

 The Las Vegas Motor Speedway chaplain, Joe Freiburger gave the invocation.
 Jersey Boys performed the national anthem and Carroll Shelby gave the command to start engines.

-Race recap

 David Reutimann, Kyle Busch, Marcos Ambrose, Scott Speed and Brian Vickers were sent to the back of the field because of engine changes.

 Kurt Busch and Jimmie Johnson led the field to the green flag.
 Johnson led the first lap; Brad Keselowski hit the wall out of turn 4 causing a flat tire and the first caution of the day.
 Matt Kenseth reported engine trouble, came onto pit road where his crew fixed the problem, but Kenseth was penalized for exiting too fast on pit road.
 Kenseth served the penalty of restarting from the tail end of the field.

 The race restarted on lap 6 with Johnson, Kurt Busch, Harvick, Newman and Stremme in the Top 5.
 Kenseth's engine blew on the front stretch on lap 7 while Todd Bodine spun out of turn 2 after slight contact from behind by Hamlin, bringing out the second caution of the day.
 Keselowski got the lucky dog free pass.

 The race restarted on lap 11 with no position changes in the Top 5.
 Johnson continued to lead laps.
 Brad Keselowski drove his car to the garage on lap 36.
 Within 50 laps of the race, McMurray gained nineteen positions, Jeff Gordon and Reutimann gained sixteen, Biffle gained fifteen, and Vickers gained fourteen.
 Green flag pit stops ensued on lap 48.
 Earnhardt Jr. served a pass through penalty for exiting too fast on pit road.
 Regan Smith and Casey Mears also served pass through penalties for entering too fast on pit road.
 Edwards and Kyle Busch each led two laps and Logano led a lap during the green flag pit stops.